-Model assumes factorization: product of electron scattering (x,Q2, epsilon) times fragmentation functions that give multiplicity (mainly a function of z, but added terms depending on Q2 and W).
+- Model assumes factorization: product of electron scattering (x,Q2, epsilon) times fragmentation functions that give multiplicity (mainly a function of z, but added terms depending on Q2 and W).
 Extracted favored and unfavored fragmentation functions for each kinematic setting from simultaneous fit to π^+ and π^- cross sections from deuteron and proton targets (when available).
 Only used p{t} settings with complete φ^ coverage.
-Used 12 parameters each for favored and unfavored FF, and two parameters to describe the exponential slope versus p_t as on previous page.
-Found that using an empirical target mass-corrected variable zprime works better than using normal value of z.

-Fit compared to data is shown on next page.
+Used 12 parameters each for favored and unfavored FF, and two parameters to describe the exponential slope versus p{t} .
+Found that using an empirical target mass-corrected variable z-prime works better than using normal value of z. - The cos(phi) and cos(2phi) terms are zero in my model. - Fit compared to data is shown on next page.
 By and large, there is a big improvement compared to using older models.